Hampshire Hikes & Historical Sites

 You may also wish to look at the following website for advice on the best way to travel to the hotel: www.rome2rio.com

-During the holiday, transport to and from the trailheads, if necessary, is included
+During the holiday, private coach transport to and from the trailheads, is included.

 Personal Details Check

 To ensure that we can accurately administer your holiday arrangements, please confirm that the personal details we hold for you are up to date and that you have provided the information we need to secure your holiday travel and accommodation arrangements.
 Please check your passport details, date of birth and any other important details necessary for us to properly manage your holiday booking.
 You can view and update information already provided, and add details not yet asked for, by using the Manage My Booking facility on our website www.ramblersholidays.co.uk, or by calling our Sales and Reservations team on +44 (0)1707 331133.
 When you receive your booking confirmation please check the details as soon as possible.

 Any non UK or EU citizens may be subject to passport, identity card or visa requirements to enter the United Kingdom.